by Theresa Bradley-Banta

 4. Schedule a Property Tour

-If you’re new to multifamily investing, attend as many property showings as possible.
+If you’re new to multifamily investing, attend as many property tours as possible.
 Get to know the:

 - Building styles